EdmundBenedict/lordcephei.github.io/pages/fplotdoc.md

 ~~~

 + _Bottom panel_ :
-  + `-frme:font=h30:col=0,0,1 0,1,0,.1` &nbsp; fills the frame with a [blue](/docs/misc/fplot/#color-specification) background.
-Frame labels are in 18 point font.\\
+  + `-frme:font=h30:col=0,0,1 0,1,0,.1` &nbsp; fills the frame with a [blue](/docs/misc/fplot/#color-specification) background.\\
-     Frame labels would be in Helvetica font (tic mark numbering always uses Roman font).\\
+     Frame labels and numbering are in 30 point font.
+Labels will use Helvetica; numbering is always in Roman font.\\
-     The font specification applies to the frame only; the font for subsequent labels
+     Note: the font specification applies to the frame only; subsequent labels revert to pre-existing font
-     reverts to pre-existing state.
   + `-frmt col=.6,.8,.8,th=4` frames the box with a nearly white, slightly blue (**col=.6,.8,.8**), thick (**th=4**) line.\\
       The same line is used for tic marks; also tics are numbered with this color.\\
   + `-tmx 0.2:5,1.001;0.46~0.5` :